 What is Eczema?

-Eczema is an umbrella term for a group of inflammatory skin conditions that cause dryness, itching, and irritation.
-For some it appears as occasional patches.
-For others it can be a chronic, unpredictable cycle of flares and healing.
+Eczema is an umbrella term for a group of inflammatory skin conditions that lead to dryness, itching, and irritation.

 Causes of Eczema